Skip to main content

 Why This Wasn't Caught Earlier

-Webpack resolved the cycle differently — it happened to evaluate modules in an order that worked.
-Turbopack (used in Next.js dev mode) evaluates more eagerly, exposing cycles that webpack silently tolerated.
-The ESLint import/no-cycle rule we added later would have caught this, but it wasn't enabled at the time.
+Webpack resolved the cycle differently; it happened to evaluate the modules in an order that worked.
+Turbopack, which Next.js dev mode uses, evaluates more eagerly, so it exposes cycles that webpack silently tolerated.
+The ESLint import/no-cycle rule I added later would have caught this, but it wasn't on at the time.

 The Rule

 Always use import type for type-only imports.
-It's not a style preference — it's a correctness guarantee.
-Value imports create module evaluation dependencies.
-Type imports don't.
-In a codebase with enough modules, that distinction is the difference between "it works" and "every page crashes."
+It's not a style preference, it's a correctness guarantee.
+Value imports create module evaluation dependencies and type imports don't, and in a codebase with enough modules that distinction is the difference between "it works" and "every page crashes."

-TypeScript's verbatimModuleSyntax flag enforces this automatically.
-If you're not using it yet, the next circular dependency crash might convince you.
+TypeScript's verbatimModuleSyntax flag enforces this for you automatically, and if you're not using it yet, the next circular dependency crash will probably talk you into it.